zcczhang/zcczhang.github.io/_projects/UAV_rl.md

 Many existed work have already addressed the coverage problem by both theoretically methods or learning-based algorithms[5][6][7].
 However, drones in those methods are either static for coverage in terms of drones’ field of view(FOV), or only complete one-way coverage paths where the cost for the drones’ recovery is not under the consideration.
 Therefore, in this work, we not only consider how to generate the shortest coverage paths, but also include letting the UAV return back to the launch position, which will be addressed in this work using reinforcement learning algorithms illustrated in detail in the overview sections in this report.

-The main contribution of this work is to demonstrate approaches to the reinforcement learning algorithms, named Q-learning and d Actor Critic using Kronecker-Factored Trust Region (ACKTR) deep reinforcement learning, to perform the CPP of an regular or irregular environment with known obstacles, visiting only once each center of the FOV and returning(for single drone so far), resulting in an optimized path.
+The main contribution of this work is to demonstrate approaches to the reinforcement learning algorithms, named Q-learning and Actor Critic using Kronecker-Factored Trust Region (ACKTR) deep reinforcement learning, to perform the CPP of an regular or irregular environment with known obstacles, visiting only once each center of the FOV and returning(for single drone so far), resulting in an optimized path.

 <a id="2"></a>
 ## 2 Implementation of Hexagonal Tessellation